OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

 # Microsoft Purview DLP Sentinel Solution
 This a fork of the initial [Sentinel DLP Solution](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/advanced-incident-management-for-office-and-endpoint-dlp-using/ba-p/1811497).
 It has been updated for easy deployment, modernization of components, and to introduce new capabilities.
+Please review this document to understand the various components, considerations, and pre-prequisites before deployment.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fOfficeDev%2fO365-ActivityFeed-AzureFunction%2fmaster%2fSentinel_Deployment%2fmain.json)